KwatME/Medicine.md/Protein/Fe Protein/Haptoglobin.md

 # "

-Binds free Hg, which is oxidizing.
+Binds free hemoglobin, which is oxidizing.

 # -

-Hg
+Hemoglobin